 Imtra’s Zipwake Product Manager Jamie Simmons explains the key differences between trim tabs and interceptors.

 If you’ve ever owned or operated a powerboat, you’re likely familiar with trim tabs, used to lift the transom of the boat up, and push the bow down to help the boat plane and ride comfortably.
-However, in the last 5-10 years, manufacturers like Zipwake, Humphree, and Volvo QL, among others, have introduced interceptors to help better control the trim and roll of powerboats.
+However, in the last 10 years or so, manufacturers like Zipwake, Humphree, and Volvo QL, among others, have introduced interceptors to help better control the trim and roll of powerboats.
 Both systems have their advantages and disadvantages, so which one is best for your boat?
+Let’s dive deeper into trim tabs and interceptors.

 What is an Interceptor?